friedbrice/fifth-element/README.md

 ## License and Copyright

-Copyright 2020 Daniel Brice and the contributors
+Copyright 2020 Daniel Brice and the contributors.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: